chriskonnertz/RegEx/README.md

 ```

 Returns a "visualisation" of the structure of the regular expression.
-This might be helpful if you try to understand how the regular expression is built.
+This might be helpful if you want to understand how the regular expression is built.
 If the parameter is set to true, the result may include HTML tags.

 Example output: